fredericktutu/learn-me-scheme/README.md

 # learn-me-scheme
 ## hello guys!
 These days I am reviewing my Skills for Scheme by implementing the functions which are mentioned in "The Little Schemer".
-I do this to prepare myself for my comming project, which is a Lisp Interpreter with Stack VM.
+I do this to prepare myself for my coming project, which is a Lisp Interpreter with Stack VM.

 ---
 + The codes are organized by the order of each chapter, and later I'm going to add my understanding of these functions in this readme file.